 Who has reviewed the research?

 This research has been reviewed and approved by the University of Hull’s Faculty of Health Sciences Research Ethics Committee (FHS REC), as well as by the Health Research Authority (HRA), NHS Research Ethics Committee (NHS REC) and by the NHS Research Sites who are acting as Participant Identification Centres (PICs) for this research.
 This means that the NHS Research Sites will let potentially eligible participants know about the research and give them some information, but will not conduct the research themselves.
-This means that your usual NHS HD research is not involved in this research, it is only being conducted by the University of Hull.
+This means that your usual NHS HD research team is not involved in this research, it is only being conducted by the University of Hull.

 What will happen to the results of the research?